April 2, 2026

 Non-Disparagement Clause

 Non-disparagement language prohibits you from making negative comments about the company, its leadership, or its products.
-It often binds only you but not the employer.
+It is often one-sided, binding you but not the employer.
 Additionally, violations can come with financial penalties written directly into the agreement.

 Confidentiality Agreement